Phoebe Cabagnot: Early life

-Coming from an Aklanon family with a long line of politicians, Ning was born to father Frenz Gomez Cabagnot, a businessman, and mother Atty.
-Corazon "Nining" Tumbokon Legaspi-Cabagnot, a former Governor of Aklan and Vice-Consul of Guam.
-Ning's maternal grandfather is Dr. Jose Baltazar Legaspi, a former Governor and Congressman of Aklan and married to Rafaelina Concepcion Tumbokon (National Board of Examiners, Pharmacy).
-Ning's maternal great-grandfather is Dr. Rafael Silva Tumbokon, former Assemblyman of Capiz and Undersecretary of Health.
-He was married to a teacher, Pilar Mijares Concepcion.
+Cabangot was born into a long line of politicians, her father being Frenz Gomez Cabagnot, a businessman, and her mother Atty.
+Corazon "Nining" Tumbokon Legaspi-Cabagnot, a former Governor of Aklan and Vice-Consul to Guam.
+Ning's maternal grandfather was Dr. José Baltazar Legaspi, a former Governor and Congressman of Aklan, married to Rafaelina Concepción Tumbokon (National Board of Examiners, Pharmacy).
+Her maternal great-grandfather was Dr. Rafael Silva Tumbokon, a former Assemblyman for Capiz and Undersecretary at the Department of Health married to teacher Pilar Mijares Concepción.
+Cabagnot spent her early childhood overseas as her mother, former Governor Corazon L. Cabagnot, was a diplomat stationed in Guam.

-Ning Legaspi Cabagnot spent most of her younger years overseas because her mother, former Governor Corazon L. Cabagnot, was a diplomat in Guam.
-Most of her early years of childhood and elementary were spent at Sta.
-Barbara School in Guam except for a short stint at St. Mary's College in Quezon City.
-Her family finally went back to the Philippines for good in 1988 and she continued her studies at St. Joseph's College for elementary.
-She, along with her other siblings, then had to move again to Aklan since her mother was already the Governor at that time in 1989.
-She then continued the remaining two years of elementary at the Kalibo Pilot Elementary School under the special section or the highest section for grades 5 and 6.

 Education

+Elementary

+Her elementary education began at Santa Barbara Catholic School in Dededo on Guam, with a brief stay at St. Mary's College in Quezon City, and continuing at Saint Joseph's College of Quezon City after the family returned to the Philippines in 1988.
+She and her siblings moved to Aklan as their mother was governor in 1989.
+She then continued the remaining two years of elementary at the Kalibo Pilot Elementary School under the special or highest section for grades 5 and 6.

 High school

-After elementary, Ning Cabagnot qualified for a star section seat at the Science Development High School of Aklan (now called the Regional Science High School for Region VI).
-She spent her first two years of high school in SDHSA and then transferred to Saint Joseph's College in Quezon City where she graduated in high school.
+Cabagnot qualified for a seat in the star section of the Science Development High School of Aklan (now the Regional Science High School for Region VI).
+She spent her first two years of high school in SDHSA and then transferred to Saint Joseph's College of Quezon City, where she finished high school.

 University

-Not long after she left Aklan, Ning was reunited again with some of her friends and classmates who, like her, got accepted to the Premier State University – the University of the Philippines in Diliman.
-She completed her Bachelor of Arts Degree in Communication Research in the year 1999.
-She was a consistent honors/top ten student in both elementary and high school.

-While at UP Diliman, Ning was active in championing and supporting the cause of various students' clubs and organizations.
+Shortly after leaving Aklan, Cabangot was reunited with some of her friends and classmates who were also accepted to the University of the Philippines Diliman.
+She completed her Bachelor of Arts Degree in Communication Research in the year 1999, and while there championed the cause of various students' clubs and organizations.